Water Quality Requirements for Development Projects

-Technical Guidance Document and Cover Memo for Using the TGD in South Orange County, dated December 20, 2013.
+Technical Guidance Document, dated September 28, 2017.
 These documents are the technical resources companion to the Model WQMP and the WQMP Template and is the "how" to meet the requirements in the Model WQMP and how to use the WQMP Template to prepare your project's WQMP.
 The cover memo highlights the key differences associated with applying the TGD in North versus South Orange County, with guidance, either as footnotes or as text insertions, on key topics that relate to South Orange County criteria.
 It is important to read and understand this as you begin to develop your project's WQMP.
 This document is bookmarked and internally linked for easy navigation.

 Worksheets from the TGD (MS Word).
 These worksheets are identical to those contained in the TGD, however they are available in editable MS Word so that they can be created for your project and included in your project's WQMP.

-Hydromodification Management Plan, dated April 1, 2015.
+Hydromodification Management Plan, dated April 1, 2015 and revised on September 28, 2017.
 This document describes the hydromodification requirements and the process to develop the project's hydromodification management measures, when applicable.

 To download the South Orange County Hydrology Model (SOCHM) and Guidance Manual, please visit the OC watersheds webpage at:http://ocwatersheds.com/documents/wqmp/ and scroll about half-way down.